corsfix/docs/src/content/docs/index.md

 ---
-title: Corsfix Docs
+title: Corsfix Documentation
-description: Learn about Corsfix and how it can help you bypass CORS errors.
+description: Learn about Corsfix and how it can help you solve CORS errors.
 head:
   - tag: title
     content: Corsfix Docs